DanMolefe/Market-basket-optimization/README.md

-**Purpose:** We have been provided with a dataset of 7,501 transactions from a popular commodity shop.
-Our goal is to identify the most suitable product
+**Purpose:** I have been provided with a dataset of 7,501 transactions from a popular commodity shop.
+My goal is to identify the most suitable product

 pairs for the 'Buy 1 Get 1' offer, as determined by the shop owner.
 To achieve this, I have applied the Apriori algorithm to identify the most